jilek/DataBootcampFinalProject/README.md

 		README.md - the file you are reading now
-		.gitignore - don't push unecessary files/dirs from Tensorflow / Keras: checkpoints_opt/ - lots of checkpoint files every time you run ChocolateBarRatings.ipynb - the jupyter notebook code
+		.gitignore - don't push unecessary files/dirs from Tensorflow / Keras:
+		ChocolateBarRatings.ipynb - the jupyter notebook code
 		cleaning.ipynb - Tahereh's new code to clean data in CSV file ChocoloateBarRatings_opt1.h5 - the saved NN model